What is it?

 These growing abilities help children to become competent in negotiating complex social interactions, to participate effectively in relationships and group activities, and to gain the benefits of social support essential for healthy human development and functioning.

-Socio-emotional development concerns include:
+Socio-emotional challenges include: